-CVPH Medical Center School of Radiologic Technology is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT.org).
-It is also approved by the New York State Department of Health to train radiographers eligible for a New York State License.
-The program was started in 1965 and has been recognized for its excellent pass rate received on the examination given by the American Registry of Radiologic Technologists (ARRT.org)
+The UVM Health Network - CVPH School of Radiologic Technology CVPH Medical Center School of Radiologic Technology is also approved by the New York State Department of Health to train radiographers eligible for a New York State License.
+The program was started in 1965 and has been recognized for its excellent pass rate received on the examination given by the American Registry of Radiologic Technologists (ARRT.org).
+It is accredited by:

 Liberal arts studies by Empire State College of SUNY New York are provided at the Plattsburgh unit of the Northeast Center located on the Plattsburgh State campus.
 The 40 college credits awarded to the CVPH Radiology Program are combined with the 24 liberal arts credits completed during the two-year program to assure a minimum of an Associate Degree in Science.
 The registered areas are Science, Math and Technology (Radiologic) and are in addition to a Radiology School diploma.
 A student may transfer previous earned credit to work toward a higher degree, but must take at least 24 credits with Empire State during the 24 months enrolled regardless of previous education.
 Classes through Empire State are usually completed via on-line.